Do you tow a travel trailer?

 Thank goodness I have a very light trailer or I would have had to upgrade my receiver.

-(Which was not installed properly, I also discovered.
+(Also, my receiver was not installed properly.
 It has been corrected.)
 More on this below.

 Hitch Receiver Maintenance